 - Each of our holidays is 100% protected with ATOL and ABTA, so your money is guaranteed and in safe hands.

 - We’ve got a dedicated team monitoring the latest guidelines for the UK and all our destinations.
 We’re also keeping in close contact with our partners around the world to ensure all health and safety protocols are being followed to keep you and your family safe.

 - We conduct pre-departure calls with all customers to make sure you’re fully informed and can travel with peace of mind.
 During the call, one of our team will ensure that you have the most up-to-date information on all travel requirements and answer any queries you may have, including on PCR testing regulations, resort conditions and destination requirements.

 - As always, you’ll have round-the-clock, 24-hour assistance from our team.
 So, you can rest assured that we’re here for you, whatever happens.

 Holidays are all about relaxing – so you can sit back safe in the knowledge that if you need to change something, we’re flexible.
 We know that things can change, and that’s why we’ve made the decision not to charge any amendment fees between now and the end of November 2021.

 With us, it’s personal.
 We’ll work with you and our suppliers to provide the most flexibility on your travel plans.
 Your trip is personalised for you by one of our team, and we’ll move heaven and earth to make sure that you have the holiday you deserve.

-We’ve secured agreements with many of our partners to hold 2020 prices for holidays that are rebooked for 2021.
 If you do happen to amend to a new date which has a higher seasonal rate, we’ll let you know – and equally if the cost of your rearranged trip is less, we'll reduce the price accordingly.